robolab-pavia/slr-kit/slrkit_projects.md

 It has the following structure:

 * `datafile`: name of the input file (the *preprocess* file).
 It is pre-filled with `project-name>_preproc.csv`;
 * `output`: name of the output file.
-It is prefilled with `<project-name>_terms.csv`;
+It is pre-filled with `<project-name>_terms.csv`;
 * `stdout`: if `true` the command also print the output to the standard output;
 * `n-grams`: maximum size of an n-gram.
 All the n-gram with lengths from one word to this number of words are generated.
 By default, this field is filled with `4`;
 * `min-frequency`: minimum number of occurrences of an n-gram.
 All the n-gram with less occurrences than this value are discarded.
 Pre-filled with `5`;
 * `placeholder`: placeholder used to mark the barriers in the `preprocess` stage.
-All the n-grams containg this character or containing words that start and end with this character are discarded.
-It is prefilled with the character `@`;
+All the n-grams containing this character or containing words that start and end with this character are discarded.
+It is pre-filled with the character `@`;
 * `column`: column of the input file with the text to elaborate.
 Pre-filled with `abstract_lem`;
 * `delimiter`: field delimiter used by the input file.
 Pre-filled with `\t`.